Scuttling: Siege of Yorktown (1781)

 The British sank one ship on 10 October 1781 to prevent it from being captured by the French fleet.
 Furthermore, the York River, while protected by the French Navy, also contained a few scuttled ships, which were meant to serve as a blockade should any British ships enter the river.

+HMS Bounty (1790)

+HMS Bounty, after her crew mutinied, was scuttled by the mutineers in Bounty Bay off Pitcairn Island on 23 January 1790.

 Chesapeake Bay Flotilla (1814)

 During the War of 1812, Commodore Joshua Barney, of the U.S. Navy, Chesapeake Bay Flotilla, sank all nineteen of his fighting vessels, to prevent them from being captured by the British, as he and his men marched, inland, in the unsuccessful defense of Washington D.C.

-Jan van Speijk (1831)
+Jan van Speyk (1831)

-During the Belgian war of independence, Dutch gunboat commander Jan van Speijk came under attack from a mob of Antwerp labourers.
-When they forced him and his crew to surrender, he ignited a barrel of gunpowder, thus sinking his ship and killing himself and most of the crew.
-Van Speijk went on to become a national hero in The Netherlands.
+During the Belgian Revolution, Dutch gunboat commander Jan van Speyk had his ship boarded by a mob of Antwerp labourers.
+When they tried to force him and his crew to surrender, he ignited a barrel of gunpowder, thereby blowing up his ship and killing himself along with most of the ship's crew and the mob.
+Van Speyk went on to become a national hero in the Netherlands.